 In a Duke University study over a six-month trial period a group of frequent walkers demonstrated a 6 times greater improvement in glucose tolerance or blood sugar absorption than a group of runners.

 More efficient use of blood sugar allows your pancreas to produce less insulin giving it a much-needed rest to gather strength.
+This also helps prevent insulin resistance, which is often a forerunner of diabetes.

 7 Walking increases lung volume